 Connect a RailDriver Modern Desktop (USB device) to a throttle.

-Provides an example of listening to a Reporter, and putting the changes to a Memory in a nicer format The Reporter and Memory names are hardcoded in the example near the bottom.
-Change those to something that makes sense for your layout First, define the listener class.
-This gets messages from the reporter, uses them to keep track of the decoders in a block, and writes that list to a memory for display.
+Provides an example of listening to a Reporter, and putting the changes to a Memory in a nicer format.
+The Reporter and Memory names are hardcoded in the example near the bottom.
+Change those to something that makes sense for your layout.
+First, define the listener class.
+This gets messages from the Reporter, uses them to keep track of the decoders in a Block, and writes that list to a Memory for display.

-This script runs a loco around the track, controlling the speed according to signals and following the blocks.
+This script runs a loco around the track, controlling the speed according to signals and following the Blocks.

 Sample script showing how to loop through the Roster entries.
-This example just prints the name, but youcan extract or use other info too.
+This example just prints the name, but you can extract or use other info too.

-This is script for samples the LocoNet statistics once per minute and prints them out
+This is script for samples the LocoNet statistics once per minute and prints them out.

-This is an example script for playing a sound in a JMRI script
+This is an example script for playing a sound in a JMRI script.

-Listen to all sensors, printing a line when they change state.
+Listen to all Sensors, printing a line when they change state.

-Listens for specific Sensor (Sensor #4), plays crossing gate sound on train entering block.
+Listens for specific Sensor (Sensor #4), plays crossing gate sound on train entering Block.

-Schedule something to happen when a JMRI application ends
+Schedule something to happen when a JMRI application ends.

 Play a sound when the F3 key is pressed on the handheld and loco 1001 selected.

-Reset a turnout to Closed every time it's clicked Thrown This might be used so that a turnout icon on a panel sits in one position, ready to be clicked and fire a route The top of the file defines the needed code.
+Reset a Turnout to Closed every time it's clicked Thrown This might be used so that a Turnout icon on a panel sits in one position, ready to be clicked and fire a Route.
+The top of the file defines the needed code.
 There are some lines near the bottom you should edit to adapt it to your particular layout.

-Drive a turnouts from two CMRI connections.
-Some CMRI users connect slow-motion switch machines between two CMRI outputs, and then set the outputs to complementary states (one active, one inactive) to drive the machine in the two directions.
-This script slaves a 2nd turnout to a first one, so that when the first one is commanded to a particular state, the second one goes to the other state To use this, edit the script to include your turnouts at the bottom (see the existing example; you should remove that)Then select it as a script to be run at startup from the "Advanced Preferences" on the preferences window e a turnouts from two CMRI connections.
+Drive a turnout from two C/MRI outputs.
+Some C/MRI users connect slow-motion switch machines between two C/MRI outputs, and then set the outputs to complementary states (one active, one inactive) to drive the machine in the two directions.
+This script slaves a 2nd turnout to a first one, so that when the first one is commanded to a particular state, the second one goes to the other state.
+To use this, edit the script to include your Turnouts at the bottom (see the existing example; you should remove that).
+Then select this file as a script to be run at startup from the "Advanced Preferences" on the Preferences Start Up pane.

-This directory contains scripts that were first created for the JavaOne test layout.
+The jython/javaone directory contains scripts that were first created for the JavaOne test layout.